Document Type Editor

 A Link field is used to create an internal link to a different content item (such as a document or asset) in the repository.
 The delivery tier will resolve the reference and translate it to a website URL on-the-fly.
 If a CMS user tries to delete the referenced content item they will see a warning that it is being referred to and deleting the item will cause a broken link in the referring document.

 A Resource field is used to embed a file (e.g. an image or a PDF document) in a document.
 The file is stored within the document and can't be reused by other documents.

 Rich Text Editor

 Each field in a document type has a number of properties.
-The exact properties differ per field type, but every field must at least have a Caption property and a Path property.
+The exact properties differ per field type, but every field must have at least a Caption property and a Path property.

 The caption of a field is the label that is displayed directly above the field in the editing template.
 Authors will know a field by its caption.
 A caption is single-line plain text and may contain spaces and special characters.

 Optionally a hint to authors can be added to a field.
-The hint is displayed as a question mark with a mouseover popup.
+The hint is displayed as a question mark icon with a mouseover popup.

 Optionally one or more CSS classes can be added in order to apply custom styling to the field.
-The actual CSS classes must be defined in a custom .css file included in the cms module of the project.

 Any field that is not Optional can be made required by checking the Required checkbox.
 Authors can't save documents if they haven't entered a value in a required field.

 Any field that is not Required and not Multiple can be made optional by checking the Optional checkbox.
 Authors can remove the field completely from a document by clicking on an 'X' icon, and add it back by clicking on a '+' icon.
 This can be particularly useful for compound fields that contain required fields.